All about the LVAD blood pump

 - Adhering to taking your medications as prescribed,

-- The check-ups also involve going to the hospital a few times a year for x-rays, echo, or right heart catheterization.
+- The check-ups involve visits a few times a year for x-rays, echo, or right heart catheterization.

-- Also, the Bio-engineering team occasionally checks and calibrates your LVAD and its peripherals.
+- Also, the Bio-engineering team would also check and calibrate the LVAD and its peripherals.

 There are a few things we do not readily realize about the LVAD at first: